FariusGitHub/github-1/README.md

 <br><br>

 ## SUMMARY
 GitHub Actions which allows building continuous integration and continuous deployment pipelines for testing, releasing and deploying software without the use of third-party websites/platforms.
-Some of good thought from GitHub Action as mentioned in https://resources.github.com/downloads/What-is-GitHub.Actions_.Benefits-and-examples.pdf would be
+Some of good thought from GitHub Action would be

 ```txt
 ● Build, test, and deploy within the GitHub flow: Continuous